wolframroesler/back-up-nextcloud/local-to-remote.md

 What you want is a backup of your data on a remote machine.
 That could be your work computer (if your employer allows it), a friend's computer (if he doesn't mind the power and bandwitdh consumption), or a storage server you rented from a service provider.
 In either case, the remote machine is in someone else's hands, and you don't want them to be able to access your files.
 So, we're looking for an encrypted backup.

 This article explains how to do it.
-I'm using a Hetzner Storage Box (https://www.hetzner.de/storage-box) which gives you several hundred gigabytes of storage which you can acccess by various means, including rsync over SSH which is what we're going to use in this article.
+I'm using a Hetzner Storage Box (https://www.hetzner.de/storage-box) which gives you several hundred gigabytes of storage which you can acccess by various means, including WebDAV and rsync over SSH which is what we're going to use in this article.

 ## Set up ssh